Beijing, China

 Since 1912 the square has been the place for national demonstrations, mass gatherings together with normal pastimes such as taichi and kite flying.
 The most important demonstrations took place on 4th May 1919 over the terms of the Versailles Treaty; the patriotic march of 18th March 1926 and 9th December 1935 against Japanese occupation when the December 9th Movement was formed.
 The square was the scene of the proclamation of the foundation of the Peoples Republic on 1st October 1949.
 The death of Zhou Enlai provoked demonstrations when wreathes were removed on 5th April 1976 (the ‘Tiananmen Square Incident’), this proved pivotal in the choice of Mao's successor and led to the downfall of the Gang of Four.

 Still politically sensitive are the events of 4th June 1989 when it is claimed many democracy protestors were killed, a claim denied by the authorities.
-A lengthy student led demonstration was brought to an end by Army units with many dying not in the square itself but the surrounding streets.
+A lengthy student led demonstration was brought to an end by armed units with many dying not in the square itself but in the surrounding streets.
 The demonstration had started as a rally by mourners of Hu Yaobang, a reformist and former Chairman of the party.
 However, Deng Xiaoping decided to forcibly end the protests and as a result Zhao Ziyang was replaced by the more hard line Jiang Zemin.

 Map of Beijing,Beijing province map Hebei Hebei Hebei Hebei Tianjin Show Key